Jiyoun Suk

 About

-Her first line of research examines how networked communications have the potential to bring out voices of social justice and equality, as in the case of the #MeToo movement.
-She currently looks at different nuances and dynamics surrounding gendered political discourses in social media and their implications in a polarized media environment.
-For her second line of research, she looks at how social contexts and structural inequalities across geography and the networked media environment shape political opinions about different social groups.
-Her research has been published in Human Communication Research, Social Science Computer Review, Journal of Communication, Journal of Computer-Mediated Communication, International Journal of Press/Politics, International Journal of Public Opinion Research, among many others.
-Her work has received numerous awards, including top paper awards from the Association for Education in Journalism and Mass Communication (AEJMC)’s Political Communication Division and Mass Communication and Society Division.
+Her research has been published in Human Communication Research, Journal of Communication, Social Science Computer Review, Computational Communication Research, Journal of Computer-Mediated Communication, International Journal of Press/Politics, International Journal of Public Opinion Research, among many others.
+Her work has received numerous awards, including top paper awards from the International Communication Association (ICA)’s Political Communication Division and the Association for Education in Journalism and Mass Communication (AEJMC)’s Political Communication Division and Mass Communication and Society Division.

 Research Interests